Chaotic properties for billiards in circular polygons: Circular polygons

 for some free parameter $r>0$, called the radius of the egg.
 All Moss's eggs are congruent modulo similarities.
 They have a $\Zset_2$-symmetry, so their nodes form an \emph{isosceles trapezoid} (2 pairs of consecutive equal angles) and its centers form a \emph{kite} (2 pairs of adjacent equal-length sides).
-In fact, this kite is a bit degenerate, since it looks like a triangle.
+In fact, this kite is somewhat degenerate since it is, in fact, a triangle.
 See Figure~\ref{fig:OtherExamples}.
 Billiards in a 2-parameter family of circular $4$-gons with $\Zset_2$-symmetry, but not containing Moss's egg, were considered in~\cite{balint2011chaos}.
 The heuristic analysis of sliding trajectories contained in Section~4.5 of that paper is closely related to our study.

 Next, we describe a way to construct some circular $6$-gons.
 Fix a triangle $\triangle ABC$ with vertexes $A$, $B$ and $C$ ordered in the \emph{clockwise} direction.
 Let $\alpha$, $\beta$ and $\gamma$ be its internal angles.
 Let $a$, $b$ and $c$ be the lengths of its sides, following the standard convention.
 That is, $a$ refers to the side opposed to vertex $A$ and so forth.
 Then we look for circular $6$-gons with centers $O_1 = O_4 = A$, $O_2 = O_5 = B$, $O_3 = O_6 = C$ and central angles $\delta_1 = \delta_4 = \alpha$, $\delta_2 = \delta_5 = \beta$ and $\delta_3 = \delta_6 = \gamma$.
 In this setting, all radii are determined by the choice of the first one.
 Namely, we can take